syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-The dropAreaText is displayed when the draganddrop support is enabled in the Uploadbox control.
+The dropAreaText is displayed when the drag and drop support is enabled in the Uploadbox control.